 Photographs of Zephyranthes atamasco at a famous location near Chattahoochee, Florida taken in January 2007 by Alani Davis.

 Zephyranthes citrina is native to the Yucatan peninsula in Mexico.
-It has small, deep yellow flowers.
-It does not offset much, but a large colony of them can be built up quickly because of the abundant apomictic seed production.
-Photos taken September 2007 by Jay Yourch.
+It has small, deep yellow flowers that very much resemble Z. flavissima.
+The photos of these two species on the web are impossible to tell apart.
+Zephyranthes citrina has 48 chromosomes, which helps to differentiate it from the 14 chromosomes of Z. flavissima of South America.
+The photos below were taken September 2007 by Jay Yourch.
+This form does not offset much, but a large colony of them can be built up quickly because of the abundant apomictic (sexual reproduction without fertilization) seed production.

 Zephyranthes grandiflora is native to Central America.
 Photos taken June 2004 by Jay Yourch.